gabrielmesquita8/MerchantAPI/README.md

 **How to use the API**

-1. **Create the main data:**
+1. **Create the Main Data:**
+   - **Register an Item:**
-   - First, execute the request `registerItem` on postman.
+     - First, execute the `registerItem` request in Postman.
 This request will create an item in the database.
+   - **Register a Customer:**
-   - Second, execute the request `registerCustomer` on postman.
-This request will create an customer in the database.
+     - Next, execute the `registerCustomer` request in Postman.
+This request will create a customer in the database.
+   - **Login to Generate a Token:**
-   - Third, make the login to generate the token.
-You can execute the `customerLogin` request for that.
+     - Finally, log in to generate a token by executing the `customerLogin` request.

-2. **Others requests**
+2. **Other Requests:**
-   - With the main data ready, now can use the others endpoints for test the API.
+   - With the main data set up, you can now use the other endpoints to test the API.
-   - The `items` endpoints its not necessary to make login, but the endpoints from `customers` and `transactions` it will be necessary to use a token.
+   - The `items` endpoints do not require authentication.
+However, for `customers` and `transactions` endpoints, you will need to use the generated token.
-   -
+   - Remember to update your codename or password in subsequent requests after making changes.